 Discography: Stokeley (2018)

-Supremely talented on the mic, Ski Mask the Slump God is a self-assured rapper with wild lyrics and an even wilder delivery.
+One of the best rappers from Florida, the supremely talented Ski Mask the Slump God is a self-assured MC with wild lyrics and an even wilder delivery.
 He’s known for his witty pen and sporadic flow, dominating the charts with hits like “Catch Me Outside” and “Faucet Failure”.
 The Florida rapper’s got an unconventional style, but that’s never limited his popularity, with his debut album STOKELEY being a huge success on the Billboard Charts and marking Ski Mask as one of the strangest names in the mainstream.
 While there aren’t many artists like him, Ski Mask helped push mainstream hip hop in a new direction where stranger sounds are a lot less rare.

 4. Rick Ross